arthurkuhn/codejam-2016/README.md

 The website will ask for a name, a few genres and some tv shows that the user watched and liked.
 It will then recommend new TV Shows to watch based on a recommendation algorithm.

+Users are saved by name and if a user comes back to the website he will get recommendations directly with the possibility of changing his genre choices / liked tv shows choices.

 ## Recommendation Algorithm